 To upgrade the government's fraud-fighting methods, the Executive Yuan issued version 1.5 of the strategy guidelines in May 2023.
 The updated guidelines focus on the four areas of identifying, preventing, intercepting and punishing fraud, to lower the overall number of incidents and accomplish the three goals of reducing exposure, reducing deception and reducing harm caused by scams.

 ■ Identifying fraud (via educational campaigns): Promote awareness campaigns across all fields and industries, enlisting cooperation between central and local governments, and between public and private sectors.
 Introduce anti-fraud concepts into legal education.

-■ Intercepting fraud (via money flows): Interrupt illegal transactions by strengthening anti-fraud measures in applications for scheduled wire transfers; introducing gradual regulation of virtual asset trading platform operators; blocking investment-related advertisement scams from online platforms; instituting internal control mechanisms within online game companies and locking in-game credit purchases when suspicious activity is detected; requiring third-party payment providers to establish review mechanisms for their seller-side customers; and promoting awareness campaigns across financial institutions nationwide.
+■ Intercepting fraud (via money flows): Interrupt illegal transactions by encouraging financial institutions to ask confirmation questions when customers conduct large in-person transactions; strengthening anti-fraud measures in applications for designated accounts for wire transfers; introducing gradual regulation of virtual asset trading platform operators; blocking investment-related advertisement scams from online platforms; instituting internal control mechanisms within online game companies and locking in-game credit purchases when suspicious activity is detected; requiring third-party payment providers to establish review mechanisms for their clients; and promoting awareness campaigns across financial institutions nationwide.

 ■ Punishing fraud (via law enforcement): Establish the Fraud and Cybersecurity Center with a focus on cracking down on violent gangs, punishing fraudulent groups and cutting off illegal money flows.
 Improve the confiscation of criminal proceeds, restitution of stolen assets, and assistance for fraud victims.
 Strengthen mechanisms to transfer, freeze and seize domestic and international virtual currencies.